 But it doesn’t have to be this way.

 We have a shared humanity around the simple fact that we all eat.
-Unless you’re a Solyent enthusiast (gross), you have the opportunity to buy and eat your food in a way that connects you with other people—and most likely makes both you and the planet a little bit healthier.
+Unless you’re a Solyent enthusiast (gross), you have the opportunity to buy and eat your food in a way that connects you with other people—and probably makes both you and the planet a little healthier.

 All in a Day’s Work